RedHatQE/carbon/docs/users/definitions/report.rst

 directory.
 In this usecase the directory structure is as per requirement.

 ..
 NOTE::
-   Please refer here to know more about using artifact_locations key under execute section of Carbon's SDF
+   Please refer :ref:`here<finding_locations>`  to know more about using artifact_locations key under execute section of Carbon's SDF

 Carbon verifies that the given path has correct directory structure  and then passes that as the payload directory